Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 3: Car Damage Classification and Localisation with Fine-Tuned Vision-Enabled LLMs

-However, with the growing image generation capabilities of Large Language Models, there is a risk of misuse for fraud.
+However, with the growing image generation capabilities of LLMs, there is a risk of misuse for fraud.
 For example, a car without damage could be altered to show realistic damage at a specific location and severity, potentially bypassing traditional verification methods -- without the need for professional image manipulation skills.
+The risks of synthetic media for insurance fraud, including detection and forensic countermeasures, provenance verification, and escalation protocols, are discussed in detail in Section~\ref{sec:challenges_and_considerations}; see also~\cite{mitra2024} for a broader review of deepfake risks.